Dennis Cooper: Early life

-Cooper was born in Pasadena, California and raised in Arcadia, the son of Clifford Cooper, a self-made businessman who was one of the early designers of parts for unmanned space expeditions.
+Clifford Dennis Cooper was born in Pasadena, California and raised in Arcadia, the son of Clifford Cooper, a self-made businessman who was one of the early designers of parts for uncrewed space expeditions.
 His parents were politically conservative, with his father acting as an advisor to several presidents, including Richard Nixon, with whom he cultivated a close friendship.
 One of his brothers, Richard, was named after Nixon.
 Cooper's parents divorced when he was in his early teens.
 Cooper attended public schools before he started attending Flintridge Preparatory School in high school; he was expelled in 11th grade.
 He attended Pasadena City College and Pitzer College.

 Cooper began reading French literature at 15 and was drawn to Marquis de Sade in particular for his risqué depictions of libertine sex.
 He was also inspired by French novelists/directors such as Jean Cocteau, Alain Robbe-Grillet, and Marguerite Duras.
 Though he had started writing surreal stories at age 12, he became a more focused writer at 15 and tried to imitate the writing styles of Arthur Rimbaud and de Sade.
 He began planning out a five-book series that would later become The George Miles Cycle.
 Punk subculture was a major part of his twenties.
 In 1976, Cooper moved to London for a brief period.

 Career

 Cooper started Little Caesar Magazine in 1976; the punk zine, which ran for 12 issues between 1976 and 1982, featured multimedia contributions from Andy Warhol, David Wojnarowicz, Debbie Harry, Bob Flanagan, and Toby Ross.
 In 1978, he started Little Caesar Press, which would go on to help establish artists such as Amy Gerstler, Peter Schjeldahl, and Elaine Equi.
 Cooper published his first book of poetry, Idols, in 1979 and his second, Tenderness of the Wolves, in 1981.
 Tenderness of Wolves was nominated for a Los Angeles Times Book Prize the same year.

 In 1979, he began working as the Director of Programming at the Beyond Baroque Literary Arts Center, where he continued to produce Little Caesar Magazine.
 He held this position until 1983, when he moved to New York City.
 Shortly after, he published his first novella, Safe, and became serious about writing the five-book series he had been planning since he was fifteen.
 He left New York in 1985 to follow a boyfriend to Amsterdam, where he finished Closer, the first book in the George Miles Cycle and Cooper's first novel.
 To get into the right headspace to write Closer, Cooper regularly took meth.
 The book later won the very first Ferro-Grumley Award for gay literature.
-During this time, he supported himself financially by writing for American magazines such as The Advocate, Art in America, and Artforum, the later of which eventually took him on as a regular.
+During this time, he supported himself financially by writing for American magazines such as The Advocate, Art in America, and Artforum, the latter eventually taking him on as a regular.